-A U.S. citizen identified as Jhonathan Matthew P. was sentenced Wednesday to 30 days of preventive detention in the Turi correctional facility on two counts of kidnapping.
-The 33-year-old was arrested Tuesday after two Colombian sex workers said they were held against their will in suspect’s Cuenca apartment.
+A U.S. citizen identified as Jhonathan Matthew P. was sentenced Wednesday to preventive detention in the Turi correctional facility on two counts of kidnapping.
+The 33-year-old was arrested Tuesday after two Colombian sex workers said they were held against their will in the suspect’s Cuenca apartment.

 Judge Willian Sangolquí said preventive detention is required by law in kidnapping cases.
 The judge did not rule on a drug possession charge against the suspect and said the matter would be addressed at trial.
 The suspect was found with 200 grams of marijuana and cocaine.